top of page

 There is also a building opposite the main square of Uayma, which is hard to miss.
 The Casona Santo Domingo de Guzmán is blue in color and its design reflects many of the church's motifs.

-This historic building is also named after Santo Domingo de Guzmán, the patron saint of the town’s church.
-Originally part of the 17th-century Dominican convent connected to the Church of Santo Domingo, it has since been restored while maintaining its colonial architecture and historical significance.
+This historic building is also named after Santo Domingo de Guzmán, the town’s patron saint.
+Once part of the 17th-century Dominican convent, it has been restored while preserving its colonial architecture and historical importance.

 In particular, there is a direct road connection from Valladolid and it is only 15 minutes away.
 In colonial times Uayma was a major stop on the so-called El Camino Real (in English: The Royal Road) between Mérida and Valladolid.